 To get 3 months free once you run your first payroll just go to www.gusto.com/joe.

 In This Podcast

 In this podcast episode, Joe Sanok speaks with Whitney Owens about how to add clinicians to a faith-based practice.
-Throughout this series in faith-based practice, we spoke about attracting your ideal client, setting up your vision, how to market a faith-based practice and how to get referrals.
+Throughout this series in faith-based practice, we spoke about attracting your ideal client.
+In addition, how to set up your vision, how to market a faith-based practice, and how to get referrals.
 If you’ve been doing this right, you’ve built your practice, and you’re growing.
 Now how do you attract the right type of clinicians to add to your business?

 When hiring a clinician, ask yourself questions like, “Do they understand the vision I have?” and “Do their values align with mine?”
 These are important questions to ask because if/when you hire them, they will be representing you and your practice.

 The first step in hiring is getting the word out there.

 How do you know they’re good for your faith-based business?

 You’ll need to know what faith they have to begin with.
 But it’s important to also know where they are in their faith.
 Make sure you are aligned.
 Whitney starts with 10 min phone interviews which ask the following questions.

 - When is your ideal time to work?